The Martyrdom of Saint Philip: Description

 For a long time it was thought that this painting represented the martyrdom of the apostle Bartholomew; an event that Ribera had painted several times.
 Only in 1953 was it established that the subject is Philip the Apostle by the art historian Delphine Fitz Derby.
-Following the resurrection of Jesus, Philip was and his sister Mariamne together with Bartholomew preached in Greece, Phrygia, and Syria.
+Following the resurrection of Jesus, Philip and his sister Mariamne together with Bartholomew preached in Greece, Phrygia, and Syria.
 He was martyred in Hierapolis when he was crucified.

 Ribera captures the moment when the preparations for the crucifixion are still in progress.
 He does so from a low perspective, giving the main characters monumentality and showing a large part of blue sky.
 Two executioners try to raise the apostle, while a third supports one of his legs.
 Bright sunlight illuminates his face that shows pain and resignation.
 The contrast of light and shadow enhances the dramatic effect.

 On the right there is a group of curious onlookers who appear to comment on the event.
 On the left, on the other hand, the people who appear are oblivious to what happens; there is a woman holding a little child in her arms and looking toward the viewer, putting a tender and delicate counterpoint to the cruelty that dominates the rest of the scene.
 Some critics have wanted to see an allegory of Charity in this figure.

 Judging by the treatment of color, the touches of brush and the splendid nude, this is a mature work by Ribera.
 It is less caravagesque than his previous works, showing the influence of Guido Reni and Domenichino.